iann0036/tf-cfn-provider/docs/providers/opc/ComputeImageListEntry.md

 # Terraform::OPC::ComputeImageListEntry

-The ``opc_compute_image_list_entry`` resource creates and manages an Image List Entry in an Oracle Cloud Infrastructure Compute Classic identity domain.
+The ``Terraform::OPC::ComputeImageListEntry`` resource creates and manages an Image List Entry in an Oracle Cloud Infrastructure Compute Classic identity domain.

 ## Properties

-TBC
+`Name` - (Required) The name of the Image List.

+`MachineImages` - (Required) An array of machine images.

+`Version` - (Required) The unique version of the image list entry, as an integer.

+`Attributes` - (Optional) JSON String of optional data that will be passed to an instance of this machine image when it is launched.

 ## Return Values